1) Explain the main purpose of an operating system?

-FCFS is short for First-come, first-served, and is one type of scheduling algorithm.
+FCFS stands for First-come, first-served.
+It is one type of scheduling algorithm.
 In this scheme, the process that requests the CPU first is allocated the CPU first.
 Implementation is managed by a FIFO queue.

 15) What is RR scheduling algorithm?

-16) What necessary conditions can lead to a deadlock situation in a system?
+16) What are necessary conditions which can lead to a deadlock situation in a system?